Curriculum and Instruction

 IDD 690.
 Research Practicum.
 1-3 Hour.

-The research practicum is a supervised learning experience in an actual or similar setting to that which instructional designers are employed.
+The research practicum is a supervised learning experience in an actual or similar setting to those which instructional designers, learning experience designers, and learning scientists are employed.

 Faculty